emanuelefavero/nextjs-firestore-db/README.md

 - Add a new web app in Firebase settings, get the Firebase config object from the Firebase console and add it to a `.env.local` file in the root of the project:

+> Note: Firebase API keys are public by design, but make sure to have proper security rules in place for your Firestore database.

 ```bash
 API_KEY=
 AUTH_DOMAIN=